laravelgpt/laravelgpt/TESTING.md

    - Include execution time summary showing total time and time per scenario
    - Provide error summaries for quick identification of issues
    - Use distinct visual markers (✅, ❌) for PASS/FAIL status
-   - Include the exact vibe-tools commands generated by the AI agent
+   - Include the exact laravelgpt commands generated by the AI agent
    - Generate separate PASS/FAIL result files in a structured format (JSON)
    - Implement semantic comparison for AI-generated outputs:
      - Use Gemini for semantic understanding of outputs